daskeyboard/daskeyboard-applet--twitch/README_ENDUSER.md

 # Twitch

-Receive notifications on a Das Keyboard Q whenever your favorite streamers are active.
+This app displays notifications on a Das Keyboard Q whenever your favorite streamers are on line.

 ![Twitch on a Das Keybaord Q](assets/image.png "Q Twitch")

-This app displays a signal when any of your favorite streamers is on line.